jcbrinfo/bakfile/README.md

     `bak/`.

+### How to upgrade the images (including their dependencies)

+Following this procedure will upgrade the Debian image on which the Bakfile’s images are based, then will rebuild all the Bakfile’s images, while leaving all volumes (such as `/home`) as-is.

+1. Make sure the content of `src/tk.backfile_users/root/rsync-users`, `src/tk.backfile_users/root/ssh-auth-keys/` and `compose` is the same as it was during the last install/build (the last invokation of `make… install` or `make upgrade`).
+This ensures that the same settings and user list will be reapplied during the rebuild.

+2. Run `make upgrade`.

 ### How to change ownership in batch

 If someday you need to transfer ownership of all files that belong to an user to